ncatlab/nlab-content/pages/7/6/3/8/8367/content.md

 The idea here is that when $e$ is observed, one's degree of belief in $h$ should be changed from $P(h)$ to $P(h|e)$.
 This is known as **conditionalizing**.
 If $P(h|e) \gt P(h)$, we say that $e$ has provided **confirmation** for $h$.

 Interestingly, one of the first people to give a qualitative sketch of how such an approach would work was [[George Polya]] in 'Mathematics and Plausible Reasoning', where examples from mathematics are widely used.
-This surprises many, it being thought that mathematicians relied solely on [[deduction]].
+This surprises many, it being thought that mathematicians rely solely on [[deduction]].

 ###References###